tommyvange/Desktop-Shortcut-Management-Scripts/readme.md

 1. Check if the shortcut name and URL are provided.
 2. Start transcript logging if enabled.
 3. Create the shortcut on the specified desktop (user's or common).
-4. If an icon URL is provided, download the icon if it's a web URL or resolve it if it's a local path.
+4. If an icon URL is provided:
+    -   Download the icon if it's a web URL or resolve it if it's a local path.
+    -   Copy the icon to a persistent location (`ProgramData\DesktopIcons`).
-5. Apply the icon to the shortcut if available.
+    -   Apply the icon to the shortcut if available.
+5. Save the shortcut.

 ## Remove Shortcut Script